chipguyhere/RuggedPaxCompanion/README.md

 The selection of a "door program" enables the behavior of detecting whether the door(s) are closed, and whether to allow the motion detector input to cut the lock current (via Relay 1).

+The programming code to enable door contact sensing is:
+36667010 = Single Door, Sense Closed When Sense_A (A15) Input Grounded, Sense Locked via Current Detection 36667011 = Single Door, Sense (Not Closed) Open When Sense_A Input Grounded, Sense Locked via Current Detection 36667012 = Double Door, Sense A&B (A15&A14), Door is Closed when Input Grounded, Report Locked via Current Detection 36667013 = Double Door, Sense A&B, Door is Open when Input Grounded, Report Locked via Current Detection 36667014 = Single Door, Sense Closed when Sense_A Grounded, Sense Locked when Sense_B Input Grounded 36667015 = Single Door, Sense Closed when Sense_A Not Grounded, Sense Locked when Sense_B Input Not Grounded

+When the board "senses" the door closed or locked, this status information can be routed elsewhere.
+For example, you can configure any of the relays to energize when "the door is closed".

 ## Motion detector
 Connect to middle right side of the board (J10).  +12V and GND are provided for powering the motion detector.
 The motion detector should connect (or ground) GPIO16 and GPIO17 when motion is detected.

+The motion detector program doesn't require a feature code -- it's active any time a door program is active, or a relay program that references the motion detector.

 ## Door lock
 Connect this to Relay 1 (J8).
 It's best to use the "normally closed" connection.
 The motion detector and door program will energize this relay when unlocking the door is desired due to motion detection.

+## Relay program
+This feature allows you to configure any of the 4 onboard relays to mirror some sensed status on board.